Public Health Services Sample Clauses

 AutoNDA by SimpleDocs

 Public Health Services.
-Public health clinic services and public health nursing clinic services as they are described in Chapter 8 of the Provider Manual, which is incorporated by reference and made a part of this Contract, as applicable.
+Public health clinic services and public health nursing clinic services as they are described in Chapter 8 of the Provider Manual which is incorporated herein by reference.
+Also see Section 9.2.8.

 Public Health Services.
 Contractor shall return or fax/print/e-mail routine test results to the facility where the specimen was drawn or picked-up as soon as results become available and meeting agreed upon turnaround times.
 It shall be the responsibility of the Contractor to telephone reports of critical test values, provide client’s name, birthdate, telephone, and gender to the County.
 In the event that routine tests are ordered concurrently with non-routine tests the contractor will release the results of the routine tests as soon as they are available rather than waiting for the results of all tests both routine and non-routine.
 The results of the routine tests should include a note that the results of the non-routine tests are pending.